 Then I painted them with stripes using Americolor Deep Pink combined with a little vodka.
 After they dried I started writing my letters and then was reminded how bad my handwriting can be.
 So, I grabbed my tappit cutters instead and glued them on with a little sugar glue.

 And we’re finished!!
-Ewe absolutely MUST make this ;0)
+Ewe absolutely MUST make this sweet cake for Valentine’s Day!! ;0)

 Thanks for stopping by!
 I hope you found a technique or two that you’d like to try~ see you next time! xo